Muradhanki/Work-Day-Scheduler/README.md

-# Module 6 Challenge Web APIs: Code Quiz
+# Third-Party APIs: Work Day Scheduler

-Challenge submission of the week 6
+Challenge submission of the week 7

 ## Table Of Contents